|

 A Hawaiian shirt

-With 620 curves and almost 60 bridges, the winding road to Hana attracts Maui visitors for its unique coastal highway with picturesque vistas.
+With 620 curves and almost 60 bridges, the winding road to Hana attracts Maui visitors for its unique coastal highway with picturesque vistas and cascading waterfalls.

 Waterfall on the Road to Hana

-Here, road warriors can purchase Aunt Sandy’s scrumptious banana bread.
+One of its best stops is Keanae Peninsula for a one-of-a-kind Hawaiian souvenir, Aunty Sandy’s banana bread.
 Gordon Ramsay recommends the memorable bread which out-flavors all other loaves of bread on the famous Maui highway.

-Trust me on this one; if you buy only one loaf on the drive to Hana, you’ll be stopping on the way back to purchase more.
+Trust me on this one; don’t buy just one loaf on the drive to Hana, because you’ll want more on the way back.

 If you’re honeymooning in Hawaii, a lei necklace adds to the romance and makes a great gift.
 Visitors may opt to have a Hawaiian Lei greeting when cruising from Vancouver to Hawaii cruise or arriving at the Daniel K. Inouye International Airport.